25 Microgreens with Incredible Health Benefits

 4. Cabbage Microgreens (Red & Green)

-• Health Benefits: Contains anthocyanins and vitamin C; reduces inflammation and supports skin health.
+• Health Benefits: Contains anthocyanins and vitamin C; may reduce inflammation and supports skin health.

 5. Radish Microgreens

-• Health Benefits: High in vitamin E, C, and antioxidants; supports digestion and reduces inflammation.
+• Health Benefits: High in vitamin E, C, and antioxidants; supports digestion and may help reduce inflammation.

 6. Mustard Microgreens